sufeeeringGavinM/crs-scraper-of-the-past/README.md

+# Note
+I'm gonna be real.
+This project fucking BLOWS!!
+I don't remember why I used chrome webdriver even when i could've just used requests.
+Well, if you have that set up and a bunch of the other requirements, you'll be able to at least scrape through a few years of CRS class schedules.
+Anyways, if you want something nicer that isn't really SHIT, check out the other crs scraper in my github profile... which will come soon (Writing as of 1/16/2026)

 # Description

 Ever wanted to just download the entirety of UP Diliman's class schedules from the past and present?
 Well, here you've got that.
 Personally, I use this to see if there are any professors that only take certain time slots to "bypass" the CONCEALED thing.